Taíno: Culture

 Taíno society was divided into two classes: naborias (commoners) and nitaínos (nobles).
-They were governed by male chiefs known as caciques, who inherited their position through their mother's noble line.
+They were governed by male and female chiefs known as caciques, who inherited their position through their mother's noble line.
 (This was a matrilineal kinship system, with social status passed through the female lines.)
 The nitaínos functioned as sub-caciques in villages, overseeing the work of naborias.
-Caciques were advised by priests/healers known as bohiques.
+Caciques were advised by priests/healers known as bohíques.
 Caciques enjoyed the privilege of wearing golden pendants called guanín, living in square bohíos, instead of the round ones of ordinary villagers, and sitting on wooden stools to be above the guests they received.
-Bohiques were extolled for their healing powers and ability to speak with deities.
+Bohíques were extolled for their healing powers and ability to speak with deities.
 They were consulted and granted the Taíno permission to engage in important tasks.

 The Taíno had a matrilineal system of kinship, descent, and inheritance.
 Spanish accounts of the rules of succession for a chief are not consistent, and the rules of succession may have changed as a result of the disruptions to Taíno society that followed the Spanish intrusion.
 Two early chroniclers, Bartolomé de las Casas and Peter Martyr d'Anghiera, reported that a chief was succeeded by a son of a sister.
 Las Casas was not specific as to which son of a sister would succeed, but d'Anghiera stated that the order of succession was the oldest son of the oldest sister, then the oldest son of the next oldest sister.
 Post-marital residence was avunculocal, meaning a newly married couple lived in the household of the maternal uncle.
 He was more important in the lives of his niece's children than their biological father; the uncle introduced the boys to men's societies in his sister and his family's clan.
 Some Taíno practiced polygamy.
-Men, and sometimes women, might have two or three spouses.
-Ramón Pané, a Catholic friar who traveled with Columbus on his second voyage and was tasked with learning the indigenous people's language and customs, wrote in the 16th century that caciques tended to have two or three wives and the principal ones had as many as 10, 15, or 20.
+Men might have multiple wives.
+Ramón Pané, a Catholic friar who traveled with Columbus on his second voyage and was tasked with learning the Indigenous people's language and customs, wrote in the 16th century that caciques tended to have two or three spouses and the principal ones had as many as 10, 15, or 20.

 The Taíno women were skilled in agriculture, which the people depended on.
 The men also fished and hunted, making fishing nets and ropes from cotton and palm.
 Their dugout canoes (kanoa) were of various sizes and could hold from 2 to 150 people; an average-sized canoe would hold 15–20.
 They used bows and arrows for hunting and developed the use of poisons on their arrowheads.